publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptF/spt1/m__us_usc_t42_s262a.md

 [Pub.
 L. 107–188, title II, § 203(b)][/us/pl/107/188/s203/b], June 12, 2002, [116 Stat.
 647][/us/stat/116/647], provided that:

-> “Subsection (h) of section 351A of the Public Health Service Act \[subsec. (h) of this section\], as added by section 201 of this Act, is deemed to have taken effect on the effective date of the Antiterrorism and Effective Death Penalty Act of 1996 \[[Pub.
+> “Subsection (h) of section 351A of the Public Health Service Act \[[42 U.S.C.
+262a(h)][/us/usc/t42/s262a/h]\], as added by section 201 of this Act, is deemed to have taken effect on the effective date of the Antiterrorism and Effective Death Penalty Act of 1996 \[[Pub.
 L. 104–132][/us/pl/104/132], Apr.
 24, 1996, [110 Stat.
 1214][/us/stat/110/1214]\].”

  __Regulations__

 [Pub.
 L. 107–188, title II, § 203(a)][/us/pl/107/188/s203/a], June 12, 2002, [116 Stat.
 647][/us/stat/116/647], provided that:

 > “Regulations promulgated by the Secretary of Health and Human Services under section 511 of the Antiterrorism and Effective Death Penalty Act of 1996 \[[Pub.
-L. 104–132][/us/pl/104/132], set out as a note under [section 262 of this title][/us/usc/t42/s262]\] are deemed to have been promulgated under section 351A of the Public Health Service Act \[this section\], as added by section 201 of this Act.
+L. 104–132][/us/pl/104/132], [42 U.S.C.
+262][/us/usc/t42/s262] note\] are deemed to have been promulgated under section 351A of the Public Health Service Act \[[42 U.S.C.
+262a][/us/usc/t42/s262a]\], as added by section 201 of this Act.
 Such regulations, including the list under \[former\] subsection (d)(1) of such section 511, that were in effect on the day before the date of the enactment of this Act \[June 12, 2002\] remain in effect until modified by the Secretary in accordance with such section 351A and with section 202 of this Act \[set out as a note below\].”

  __National Science Advisory Board for Biosecurity__